 Over 23 million Americans have limited to fresh food, due in part to an inability for the people growing the food to get their product to market.
 We're working with transportation leaders CSX to bring fresh, healthy food to the places that need it most.
 Photo by Ezra Gregg.

 More than 23 million Americans across the country have limited or no access to fresh produce, dairy, meats and seafood.
 One of the contributors to these so-called “food deserts” is the lack of local freight infrastructure to distribute fresh food to markets.
-Now in its second year, the Grant Program for Transporting Healthy Food offers grants up to $10,000 to local government and nonprofit entities that distribute fresh, local foods in 23 states where CSX operates.
+The Grant Program for Transporting Healthy Food offers grants up to $10,000 to local government and nonprofit entities that distribute fresh, local foods in 22 states where CSX operates.
 These grants are used to address gaps in local food distribution by providing funds to enhance delivery capabilities with support for a range of activities related to transportation, such as:

 - acquiring refrigerated vehicles for direct delivery to markets;

 - financing “veggie vans” to bring fresh food to isolated communities;

 - providing better access to food hubs or other sites where produce, dairy, seafood and meats can be stored safely for distribution; and

 - purchasing produce boxes and cold storage bins to keep unsold food fresh for the next day’s farmers market or wholesale purchase.

 Since the program’s establishment in 2014, grant funding is projected to enable recipient organizations to collectively serve an additional 150,000 families with more than nine million pounds of food and increase the number of meals provided by 4.5 million.